Shenharo/blueprints-updater/README.md

 ## Features

-- **Feels like a native feature**: Integrates seamlessly with Home Assistant, working just like official or HACS updates.
-You'll get standard update entities on your dashboard, making it easy to stay up-to-date with a single click or bulk update all blueprints at once.
+- **Seamless Native Integration**: Blends perfectly into the Home Assistant ecosystem, looking and feeling like a core feature.
+Manage everything directly from your dashboard with single-click or bulk updates.
-- **Safety first with automatic backups**: Every update is validated for YAML syntax and version compatibility before being applied.
-The integration also maintains rotating backups, and the update process is designed to be highly reliable.
-Your files won't be corrupted even in the event of a power outage or system crash.
+- **Safeguarded by Auto-Backups**: Every update is pre-validated for YAML syntax and version compatibility.
+Rotating backups provide a guaranteed safety net, letting you revert any change instantly.
-- **Set it and forget it**: Enable auto-updates and let the system do the work for you.
-It automatically backs up your current blueprint, downloads the new version, and notifies you exactly which blueprints were updated.
+- **Set It and Forget It**: Automate your entire workflow.
+Enable auto-updates and let the system handle backups, downloads, and change notifications for you.
-- **Efficient change detection**: Instead of constant downloads, it uses SHA256 hashing and ETag headers to pull data only when an actual change is detected.
-This saves bandwidth and keeps your system performing at its best.
+- **Smart Change Detection**: Minimizes system overhead by using SHA256 hashing and ETag headers to pull data only when a genuine change is detected.
-- **Broad source support**: Whether a blueprint is hosted on GitHub, GitHub Gist, or shared on the Home Assistant Community Forum, this updater handles it accurately.
+- **Universal Source Compatibility**: Robustly handles blueprints from GitHub, GitHub Gist, and the Home Assistant Community Forum.
-- **Know the impact before you update**: Displays the exact number of Automations or Scripts currently using the blueprint, so you know exactly how the update will affect your setup.
+- **Pre-Update Impact Visibility**: See exactly how many Automations or Scripts use the blueprint before you update, ensuring full control over your smart home logic.
-- **Complete control**: Choose to track all your blueprints or use granulated Whitelists and Blacklists to monitor only the ones you want.
+- **Granular Tracking Control**: Fine-tune your experience by tracking all blueprints or targeting specific ones using flexible Whitelists and Blacklists.
-- **No-restart reloads**: Relevant domains (automation, script, or template) are automatically reloaded after an update.
-Your changes take effect immediately without needing to reboot Home Assistant.
+- **Instant, Restart-Free Reloads**: Automatically reloads relevant automation, script, or template domains after an update for immediate results without rebooting.
-- **Preserves source links**: Automatically maintains the source URL metadata in your YAML files, ensuring your blueprints remain trackable and updatable in the long run.
+- **Preserves Link Metadata**: Automatically maintains `source_url` metadata in your YAML, ensuring your blueprints remain trackable and updatable for years.
-- **Built-in Security Protection**: Includes automatic Path Safety and URL Safety checks to protect your home network from unauthorized access and ensure all blueprint files stay strictly where they belong.
+- **Hardened Path & URL Security**: Built-in safety checks protect your local environment from unauthorized access, ensuring all files stay strictly where they belong.
-- **Instant results and dynamic discovery**: New blueprints are detected automatically without a restart.
-Your entire blueprint list appears instantly whenever you open Home Assistant.
-No more waiting for slow network scans to finish before you can see your data.
-The interface is available in several languages and adapts to your Home Assistant settings.
+- **Dynamic Discovery**: Automatically detects new blueprints without a restart.
+Fully localized with multi-language support that adapts to your preferences.

 ---